creativity and nature lover at heart

 Do you teach anything beyond photography?

 Absolutely!
 Teaching and education are amongst my greatest passions.
 I am a lifelong student of many topics and love to share my knowledge.
-Beyond photography technique, I am capable and have taught a variety of topics over the years.
+Beyond photography technique, I am have taught a variety of topics over the years.
 Such as...

 • Catalog archiving and organization